sayak119/FORMOCR/README.md

 * Need for a **smooth**, **simple** and an **intuitive** user interface.

 ## Approach
+Our approach to the whole solution was based on proper research and tests.
+### APIs
 * We tested out with the following APIs first-
     1. Google Vision
     2. Amazon Rekognition